xdeng7/redwood_open3d_3dreconstruction/README.md

 ***!!
 Modify line 3 in config.json with your dataset folder name.***

-Please follow the directory structure as follows:
+Please follow the directory structure as follows to create your own dataset:

 ```